Haiti’s troubled history may slow aid to earthquake victims

 “We definitely do not want another film titled ‘Where Did The Money Go’?”
 Bastien said, in reference to the 2012 documentary that looked at donations given to Haiti relief following the 2010 earthquake.

-The deadly earthquake hit Haiti at the same time that potential humanitarian crisis are unfolding in Ethiopia and now Afghanista.
+The deadly earthquake hit Haiti at the same time a growing humanitarian crisis is unfolding in Ethiopia, and instability is rocking Afghanistan.
 Deloffre, of George Washington University, believes fundraising prospects for the country are bleak.

 “I unfortunately do not expect broad global attention to the earthquake in Haiti,” she said.
 “Or public giving, on the same scale as we saw in response to the 2010 earthquake.”